Modeling Empathic Similarity in Personal Narratives: EmpathicStories Dataset

 \section{\textsc{EmpathicStories} Dataset}

 We introduce \textsc{EmpathicStories}, a corpus of personal stories containing 3,568 total annotations.
 Specifically, the corpus includes empathic similarity annotations of 2,000 story pairs, and the main events, emotions, morals, and empathy reason annotations for 1,568 individual stories.
-An overview of our data annotation pipeline is shown in Figure \ref{annotationframework}.
-In Appendix \ref{chatgpt_annotation}, we show that using LLMs as a proxy for human annotation is not viable.
+An overview of our data annotation pipeline is shown in Figure \ref{annotationframework} and data preprocessing steps are included in Appendix \ref{datapreprocessing}.
+In Appendix \ref{chatgpt_annotation}, we show that using LLMs for human annotation is not viable for our task.